omnetpp/docs.omnetpp.org/docs/articles/neuralnet-errormodels.md

 calculated over the whole received signal both in time and frequency.
 Using the minimum SNIR as input often yields completely incorrect results (e.g. a short strong interfering spike ruins the minimum SNIR regardless of its duration).
-Moreover, the current Wifi error models are not even up-to-date for the latest versions of the IEEE 802.11 standard, so the highest datarates are not supported.
+Moreover, the current WiFi error models are not even up-to-date for the latest versions of the IEEE 802.11 standard, so the highest datarates are not supported.